-The majority of your training will be based in school, although some time will be spent in either Newcastle or Northumbria Universities, where part of professional studies aspect of the course will be delivered.
+The majority of your training will be based in school, although some time will be spent at Newcastle University, where part of professional studies aspect of the course will be delivered.

 Over the course of the School Direct training year, you will be placed in two schools where you will undertake the actual classroom practice.
 These placements are chosen to offer you a high-quality, diverse training experience.
 From the beginning, you will be treated like a member of staff and will attend staff meetings and CPD training programmes in both training schools.